 RUM JavaScript injection

 Dynatrace Real User Monitoring (RUM) collects metrics from your customers' web browsers and correlates the browser data with server-side information obtained from OneAgent.
-Web browser data is collected by the RUM JavaScript that is placed inside the HTML of your web applications' web pages.
+Web browser data is collected by the RUM JavaScript that is placed inside the HTML of your web applications' webpages.
 We call this RUM JavaScript placement an "injection."

 How does the RUM JavaScript injection work?